-I think my spending in fashion will decrease and I will prioritise quality, investing in durable, less trendy, and timeless pieces.
+HNWIs pay attention to intrinsic product qualities, such as quality, design and craftsmanship.39 SEARCH FOR LONGEVITY 70% of clients surveyed express strong loyalty towards established brands40 I think my spending in fashion will decrease and I will prioritise quality, investing in durable, less trendy, and timeless pieces.
 Aspirational luxury shopper, US

-Some clients, especially HNWIs and those who are less vulnerable to financial difficulty, express a desire to find novelty and innovation and actively look for emerging and local designer brands.
-HNWIs pay attention to intrinsic product qualities, such as quality, design and craftsmanship. $^{39}$ Clients (especially aspirational ones) tend to prioritise brands that hold their value over time.
+Clients (especially aspirational ones) tend to prioritise brands that hold their value over time.
 25 percent of online discussions connect macroeconomic factors and related financial constraints (e.g. inflation and currency fluctuations) to a potential decline in brand loyalty.
-Source: McKinsey State of Luxury Interviews with UHNWI, HNWI and aspirational clients (US, France, China, Japan, South Korea, UAE), of which selected conducted in collaboration with the Luxury Institute, Quilt.AI analysis for BoF Insights

-2. INNOVATION AND QUALITY For value-minded luxury customers, unique pre-owned goods make for smart purchases 1 in 3 US luxury customers have bought or sold on a resale platform US luxury resale customers did not enjoy their experience Top cited reasons:Top cited deterrents:• Quest for unique, hard-to-get pieces• Authenticity concerns• Thrill of finding attractive deals• Product quality• Appetite for more sustainable choices• Difficult sales process (e.g. tariffs, duties)• Easy checkout flow• Limited supply of most desired products\ Chinese clients are increasingly adopting resale, but authenticity, origin and cultural stigma associated with pre-owned goods remainsFrench clients express deep engagement in resale with a long history of appreciation for vintage and pre-owned goods UAE clients are the most sceptical about resale, as their purchases are mostly driven by status and buying resale suggests one cannot afford to buy new
+41 Source: McKinsey State of Luxury Interviews with UHNWI, HNWI and aspirational clients (US, France, China, Japan, South Korea, UAE), of which selected conducted in collaboration with the Luxury Institute, Quilt.Al analysis for BoF Insights 2.
+INNOVATION AND QUALITY For value-minded luxury customers, unique pre-owned goods make for smart purchases 1 in 3 US luxury customers have bought or sold on a resale platform 1 in 2 US luxury resale customers did not enjoy their experience luxury resale are linked to an appreciation for the uniqueness and history of secondhand and vintage luxury.

-Japanese clients express a relatively high resale adoption rate, with resale deeply embedded in local culture and aligned with values of sustainability and minimalism 25 percent of online customer conversations about luxury resale are linked to an appreciation for the uniqueness and history of secondhand and vintage luxury.
 Another 24 percent is related to the affordability and accessibility of pre-owned luxury goods.
+25 percent of online customer conversations about Top cited reasons:

+- Quest for unique, hard-to-get pieces

+- Thrill of finding attractive deals

+- Appetite for more sustainable choices

+- · Easy checkout flow

+Top cited deterrents:

-Concerns still exist around authenticity and reliability in resale, however.
+- Authenticity concerns - Product quality - Difficult sales process (e.g. tariffs, duties) - Limited supply of most desired products Concerns still exist around authenticity and reliability in resale, however.
 20 percent of conversations revolved around buyers seeking reliable platforms that can guarantee the authenticity of pre-owned luxury goods.
 In countries like the UAE where there is a high level of scepticism around pre-owned luxury, there is positive sentiment from younger customers and expats sharing their experiences of buying affordable luxury through resale platforms.
-Chrono24 and StockX were specifically cited as trusted platforms to purchase authentic pre-owned luxury.
-Source: McKinsey State of Luxury Interviews with UHNWI, HNWI and aspirational clients (US, France, China, Japan, South Korea, UAE), of which selected conducted in collaboration with the Luxury Institute, Quilt.AI analysis for BoF Insights
+Chrono24 and StockX were specifically cited as trusted platforms to purchase authentic pre-owned luxury.42